24.02.2018, by Nakisha Alibaks

 Blessing or a Curse

-using motion capture in the movie.
-For him, it was very important to exactly move like a robot.
+The main villain of the movie was the 9 feet tall robot Ultron.
+Actor James Spader did not only voice the robot, but he also acted out the character’s movements using motion capture in the movie.
+For him, it was very important to move exactly like a robot.
 Since the robot was very tall, James Spader had to stand on boxes while acting out the movements.

-When other actors were involved in a scene with Ultron, there would be a guy with a stick for the actors to look up and act to.
-For this movie, not only the actors were important but also the Industrial Light & Magic’s digital models supervisor: Bruce Holcomb.
-He has been the visual effect expert for every Marvel movie since the 2003s Hulk.
+When other actors were involved in a scene with Ultron, there would be a person with a stick for the actors to look up and act to.
+For this movie, not only were the actors important but also the Industrial Light & Magic’s digital models supervisor: Bruce Holcomb.
+He has been the visual effect expert for every Marvel movie since the ‘Hulk’ in 2003.
 For the movie, it was important that Bruce produced a robot that could perform all the nuances that was captured from the motion capture.
 The facial area of Ultron used 80% of the design that was implemented by Bruce and his team.